crmathieu/Turbix/readme.md

   contexts swapping, process creation, process deletion, files access, semaphores, signals, messages and pipes mechanisms.

-  The Mutitasking Kernel for Dos application (DUNIX) is composed of a kernel and system calls that can be used by a process.
+  The Mutitasking Kernel for Dos application (TURBIX) is composed of a kernel and system calls that can be used by a process.

   A PROCESS is a program that has begun to run.
 It is composed